Skip to main content

 • Managing Talent (Graduate)

 Ozias A. Moore is an associate professor of management in the College of Business at Lehigh University.
-He also held a visiting assistant professor position at The Wharton School of the University of Pennsylvania, where he was in residence during the 2019-2020 academic year.
+He previously served as a visiting assistant professor at the Wharton School of the University of Pennsylvania.
 He earned a B.S. in Business Administration from the University of Pittsburgh, an M.S. in Engineering from the University of Pennsylvania, and an M.S. and Ph.D. in Human Resource Studies from the School of Industrial and Labor Relations at Cornell University.

 Ozias has received several honors and awards for his research and teaching.
-He has received national and university-wide recognition for excellence in teaching, including being named among the Top 50 Undergraduate Business Professors by Poets & Quants and receiving the Lehigh University College of Business Teaching Excellence Award.
-He teaches undergraduate and graduate courses in organizational behavior, leadership, talent management, and work groups and teams.
+His research and reviewing have been recognized with multiple awards, including the 2024 Best Paper Award from the Research Methods Division at the Academy of Management, finalist for the 2024 Best Symposium Award from the Organizational Behavior Division at the Academy of Management, and the 2024 Journal of Organizational Behavior Best Reviewer Award.
+He has also received national and university-wide recognition for excellence in teaching, including being named among the Top 50 Undergraduate Business Professors by Poets & Quants and receiving the Lehigh University College of Business Teaching Excellence Award.
+He teaches undergraduate and graduate courses in organizational behavior, leadership, talent management, and work groups and teams, and he recently integrated artificial intelligence into his Leadership in Organizations course, an innovation informed by his research on human-AI collaboration and featured by Lehigh University News.
 He has also been awarded grants from the United States Air Force, Cornell’s Center for Advanced Human Resource Studies (CAHRS), the Bert Trucksess Foundation, the Wharton School’s Center for Leadership and Change Management, and the Lee Hakel Scholarship by the Society for Industrial and Organizational Psychology.

-Before completing his Ph.D., Ozias’ held key management and executive-level positions at Westinghouse Electric Corporation, IBM Corporation, American Express, and Pfizer, Inc. He is also a certified Project Management Professional (PMP®) through the Project Management Institute (PMI).
+Before academia, Ozias held management and executive-level positions at Westinghouse Electric Corporation, IBM Corporation, American Express, and Pfizer, Inc. He is also a certified Project Management Professional (PMP®) through the Project Management Institute (PMI).

 Education